CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 For the most accurate and up-to-date pricing, it's best to consult the [Microsoft Defender for Cloud pricing page](https://azure.microsoft.com/en-us/pricing/details/defender-for-cloud/) or contact Microsoft sales support directly.

-## Exercise 5: Securing your pipeline with GHAS and Defender for DevOps
+## Task 5: Securing your pipeline with GHAS

 To secure your pipeline with GitHub Advanced Security (GHAS) and Microsoft Defender for DevOps, you can integrate these tools to enhance your pipeline's security posture.
 Here’s a example of how to use GHAS and Defender for DevOps for security: